zumikiti/in-60-seconds/README.md

 [GitPitch Markdown Shortcuts + Widgets](https://gitpitch.com/docs/markdown-features).

-The following sections discuss the *markdown* snippets used on each slide within the sample **PITCHME.md** file to help you quickly familiarize yourself with some of the most fundamental and *fun* GitPitch capabilities.
+The following sections discuss the *markdown* snippets used on each slide within the sample **PITCHME.md** file in this repository to help you quickly familiarize yourself with some of the most fundamental and *fun* GitPitch capabilities.

 ### Sample Slide #1